conveyal/analysis-ui/docs/edit-scenario.md

 <img src="../img/new-add-trip-patterns.png" alt="a new add trip patterns modification" />

-Here you can enter a name for the modification.
+Here you can enter a name for the modification, as you can with any modification.
 You can also specify whether the modification is bidirectional.
 If this checkbox is checked, vehicles will travel in both directions along the described geometry.
 If it is left unchecked, vehicles will only travel in the direction the line is drawn (which can be useful when there are couplets or other aspects of the route that don't follow the same alignment in both directions).
 You can choose whether stops should be created automatically at a specified interval along the route, or if you will create all stops manually.
 To create an alignment for the modification (or to edit the alignment you've previously created), click the 'Edit route geometry'